Space-00/Ronime/README.md

 This is a windows app that you can stream or download anime from it for absolutely free without paying a pennie

-Ronime is in baby stages and I still have a lot to add to it but it is usable and pretty nice (I use it myself every day)
+Ronime is in baby stages and I still have a lot to add to it but it is usable and pretty nice (I always use it myself)

 **some of you might say "Why didn't this guy upload the source code?" that is cause I don't wanna share Ronime's source code and I just wanna share Ronime so that anyone can enjoy anime, forget the code**